shawnvpea/cybersecportfolio/index.md

 #### Capital Region Advanced Cyber Range

 As a part of my securing operating systems and network security course, I was given access to a cyber range that allowed for the configuration and testing of several network security architectures.
 Through several hands-on course assignments, I was tasked with configuring and implementing network security appliances such as Cisco Adapative Security Appliance, Snort, StrongSwan and OpenVPN.
-Concluding my coursework in both classes, I was able to learn lots about firewall configurations and implementing site to stie VPN solutions.
+Concluding my coursework in both classes, I was able to learn lots about firewall configurations and implementing site to site VPN solutions.